 Generative art refers to art that is created by a system that operates autonomously.
 The artist may create the system, and/or set some parameters that affect the outcome, but the result is created, at least in part, by the system rather than directly by the artist.
 Generative art systems are frequently computer programs, although biological, social, or other systems may also be used to generate art.

-An important characteristic of generative art works is the surprise we encounter while making them.
+An important characteristic of generative art works and music is the surprise we encounter while making them.
 That is, you never know precisely what will happen.
-Intriguingly, since the outcome of a generative art system is not fully predetermined, variations are expected and surprising!
+Intriguingly, since the outcome of a generative art or music system is not fully predetermined, variations are expected and surprising!
 You can think of this like a good conversation—you don’t know exactly what your partner is going to say, and the serendipity of the exchange is an important reason for having the conversation in the first place.
 Similarly, you don’t know (precisely) what you’re going to get from a generative art experience.
 This emergent serendipity is one of the most wonderful things about making generative art.

 This workshop is for teachers and anyone else interested in

 generative art and music.
 The material is suitable for students

 ages eight and older.
 Some prior experience and familiarity with

 Scratch and/or TurtleArt is a helpful foundation for

 ResourcesScratch Studio for the Generating Surprising Art Through Coding workshop at ISTE 2019: https://scratch.mit.edu/studios/10268035/